HarshRohila/rohilaharsh/apps/web-dev-blog/content/posts/frontend-patterns.md

 draft: true
 ---

-This post is about command patterns found in modern frontend frameworks.
+This post is about common patterns found in modern frontend frameworks.

 ## 1. Template